Mario Edwards Jr.: Regular season

+Playoffs

 Personal life

 Edwards was born while his father, Mario Edwards Sr., was still in high school.
 While the elder Edwards played college football at Florida State, the younger stayed in Mississippi with his grandmother, Ruth Chambers, and Mario Sr.'s sister and two brothers.
 After Edwards Sr. was drafted by the Dallas Cowboys in 2000, the family moved to the northern Dallas area.